PeterSYoo/randomBookGenreGenerator/README.md

 # **Random Book Genre Generator**
-Randomly generates Books by pulling data from Google's Book API.
+Randomly generates Books by Genre from Google's Book API.
 It pulls the Title, Author, Publisher and a Cover image.
 Cover image links to the Google Book source and another link at the bottom.

 ## Technologies Used:
 - HTML5